Leo Baeck Institute Lecture Series, London 2021

 Conceptions of Heimat in Jewish Visual History and Culture

 A lecture series organised by the Leo Baeck Institute London in cooperation with the German Historical Institute London.

 This season’s series examines the German-Jewish and European-Jewish notion of Heimat and its diverse and changing visual representations and interpretations during the course of history.
 It looks at the subject through a prism of visual media, such as the arts, photography, film and fashion, as well as literature and social media, etc.

 For more information on the lecture series please refer to the leaflet here.

 We are delighted to resume our LBI Lecture Series on Zoom.
-Dr Daniel Wildmann (Director, Leo Baeck Institute London) has the pleasure of warmly inviting you to the fourth lecture in this series:
+Dr Daniel Wildmann (Director, Leo Baeck Institute London) has the pleasure of warmly inviting you to the fifth and final lecture in this series:

 Admission is free but we would welcome if you could inform us of your intention to participate prior to the event by emailing us on firstname.lastname@example.org.
 This would help us to prepare in advance for participant numbers and management.